Ballet Shoes (play)

-Ballet Shoes is a play based on the children's novel of the same name by Noel Streatfeild, adapted for the stage by Kendall Fever.
+Ballet Shoes is a play based on the children's novel of the same name by Noel Streatfeild, adapted for the stage by Kendall Feaver.

 Production history

 The play made its world premiere in the Olivier Theatre at the Royal National Theatre, London from 26 November 2024 running until 22 February 2025, directed by Katy Rudd.
 Full casting was announced on 26 September 2024.
 Due to the success of the run, it was announced that the production will return to the Olivier Theatre from 17 November 2025 running until 21 February 2026.
 Casting was announced on 12 September 2025.

+It was announced that the play will tour the UK from August 2027, including a run at Sadler's Wells Theatre, London, starring Anton Du Beke (at certain venues) as Great Uncle Matthew / Fidolia.